smurfix/OpenTTD/docs/multiplayer.md

   NewGRFs after which you can join the server.

-- It can happen that a connection is that slow, or you have that many clients connected to your server, that your clients start to loose their connection.
+- It can happen that a connection is that slow, or you have that many clients connected to your server, that your clients start to lose their connection.
   Some things you can do about it:
   - `[network] frame_freq`:
     change it in console with: `set network.frame_freq <number>`